zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 So, that's how you play chess.
 I want to tell you about two more philosophical insights I learned from this endeavor.

 First, on the emergence of intstrumental goals.
 Some decision theorists like to distinguish between "terminal" goals and "instrumental" goals.
-Terminal goals are things that you want to achieve for their own sake—for example, love, or happiness, or winning a chess game, or godlike understanding of the true structure of the world beneath the world.
+Terminal goals are things that you want to achieve for their own sake—for example, love, or happiness, or winning a chess game.
 Whereas instrumental goals are things that you want to achieve _because_ they lead to terminal goals: for example, washing your hair, or getting enough sleep, or capturing one of your opponent's pawns.

 Chess enthusiasts have names for special board situations that are advantageous for a player.